fifikobayashi/FlashMintArbitrage/README.md

 ***What if another Flash Mint Demo contract takes the 1 ETH sitting in the Flash WETH contract, doesn't that mean the x Flash WETH held by the Flash Mint DEX is no longer backed?***

-For anyone to hold Flash WETH, they needed to be flash minted at some point, which meants the same amount of Flash WETH needs to be burned at the end of that Tx.
+For anyone to hold Flash WETH, they needed to be flash minted at some point, which means the same amount of Flash WETH needs to be burned at the end of that Tx.

 If another contract executes a flash mint, then uses x flash WETH to redeem for x ETH sitting in the FlashWETH contract, and if they do nothing else their flash mint Tx will revert like a flash loan because they no longer have the same amount of originally minted Flash WETH to burn in order to successfully close the Flash Mint Tx.
 However as Austin Williams explained in his presentation, this is still an experimental concept and there are bound to be exploits afoot.
 Don't use this in prod without a thorough and holistic audit on how this impacts your whole ecosystem.